peterbat1/cmGDM_Worked_Examples/README.md

 _cmGDM_ has been developed as the first example of modelling tools to be included in the new Community Modelling module of EcoCommons.

-Included within this repository is a PDF giving guidance on working throught the examples include in this bundle.
+Included within this repository is a PDF giving guidance on working through the examples include in this bundle.

 Please note that these data and scripts are meant for testing and evaluation purposes at the present time. **This resource is not designed for general circulation at the moment and is being made available to the Community Modelling Avisory Group and other selected experts for review and comment.**